 One of the advantages of Bluetooth is the ease of connecting devices.
-If you want to connect two devices—like a tablet and a mobile phone—the process is fairly simple.
+If you want to connect two devices—like a mobile phone and headphones—the process is fairly simple.
 Keep in mind, though, that Bluetooth menus on many devices will be slightly different.

 Many simpler devices—like remote controls and headsets—have a specific way to put them in pairing mode.
 If the device doesn't have a menu or other obvious way to connect via Bluetooth, consult the device's manual.